rhelsing/accord_documentation/team_values_overview.md

 ##Visible, collaborative, accessible

 We want to use applications or internal/external processes that can be accessed, modified, or commented on by all relevant self.
-Managing any sort of process should not be done on an Excel document or a paid membership based applications that have free alternatives.
-This is important to get right so that we can be asynchronous.
+Managing any sort of process should not be done on an Excel document or any costly membership-based applications which have free alternatives.
+This is important to get right so that we can be asynchronous (see the relevant section) and maintain a low barrier to entry when adding members to a team or process.
 The best tools right now for this are Trello, the main accord application itself, our team chat application (Mattermost), and Github.

 ##Async (Asynchronous)